MERL Center Stipend Program

 The MERL Center introduced a stipend program in late 2020 with the aim to grow the community and it's reach through content creation and presentation by MERL professionals and experts in the field of OS, data science and human-centered design.

 Created in September 2019 by the GitHub Social Impact, Tech for Social Good team and MERL Tech, the monitoring, evaluation, research and learning (MERL) Center is a community creating resources about the intersection of MERL and open source, for people of any technology capacity.
 In February 2022, the MERL Center expanded its original scope to include data science and human-centered design.
-The MERL Center has 50+ members across sub-Saharan Africa, South/east Asia, North America, Europe and Australia.
+The MERL Center has 100+ members across sub-Saharan Africa, South/east Asia, North America, Europe and Australia.
 More than a quarter of MERL Center members are women of color.
 Most members volunteer their time.
+As of May 2023, the MERL Center is a project of Civic Tech Structure, Inc. a 501(c)(3)

 First Stipend (2020 Q4 - 2021)